mikecann/mikecann.co.uk/public/posts/bandai-namco-invests-in-gangbusters/post.md

 Its been a long roller-coaster of a journey to reach this point but after 3 years of working in a very small team im really happy that we are finally able to grow a little bit and hire some more gang-members.

 We still have a tough path ahead of us with some ambitious plans but I think we are starting to assemble a fantastic team that will allow us to get there.
-I personally cant wait to show our incredible community what we can do now :)
+I personally cant wait to show our incredible community what we can do now!

-We still have a small amount of space in our current seed round so if you are interested in participating then email us: mike@gangbusters.io or brandon@gangbusters.io :)
+We still have a small amount of space in our current seed round so if you are interested in participating then email us: mike@gangbusters.io or brandon@gangbusters.io.